How to build your own ASP-based system?!: Discussion

-Both meta and application interface programming greatly facilitate the development of ASP-based systems and therefore ease the transposition of ideas into practise.
+Both meta and application interface programming greatly facilitate the development of ASP-based systems and therefore ease the transposition of ideas into practice.
 The lighter approach of meta programming is well suited for rapid prototyping and moreover enjoys elaboration tolerance.
-However, once more control is needed, application programming is indispensable.
-Although, it lacks full elaboration tolerance, it has nonetheless the great advantage to offer a high level of abstraction.
-This makes any project much easier to handle and to maintain than modifying the source code of an ASP systems.
+However, once more control is needed, API programming is indispensable.
+Although it lacks full elaboration tolerance, it has nonetheless the great advantage to offer a high level of abstraction.
+This makes any project much easier to handle and to maintain than modifying the source code of an ASP system.

 Last but not least, ASP has come a long way to turn into a mature and quite sophisticated approach to declarative problem solving.
 However, this sophistication should not become an obstacle to further technological advances.
 We hope that this tutorial contributes to coping with this challenge.
 After all, we, the ASP community, have the hard job of making our users' lives easy.